redsalmon91/FoxSEE/README.md

 - `ponder` is currently NOT supported
 - Big-endian systems are NOT supported

+## Credits
+The logo shown on this page is created by @PabloDenial0.
+Many thanks.

 ## References
 [Chess Programming by François Dominic Laramée](http://archive.gamedev.net/archive/reference/articles/article1014.html)
 [Mediocre Chess Guides](http://mediocrechess.sourceforge.net/guides.html)